pereiraleo447/worldbuilding-obsidian/Lands of the East/4. NPCs/4b. Major NPCs/Renjiro (WIP).md

 # Overview
 - Thought to be dead, but actually survived.
 Is currently a vendetta for [[The Blue Scourge]].
 - The [[Heirs of Kirin]] took longer than expected to catch wind of the Blue Scourge's attack on Kitsune no Sanko due to the village's guarded nature.
 Once they arrived, [[Rin]] was already gone and Renjiro was the only surviving fox, buried in the rubble under his dad's corpse.
-- He worked with the Heirs for a while, but his rage quickly led him to joining the [[Rising Blossoms]] and climbing the ranks.
+- He worked with the Heirs for a while, but his unrelenting rage quickly led him to joining the [[Rising Blossoms]] and climbing the ranks.

 ***Personality***
 - Serious and vindictive, Renjiro's experience has changed him forever.
 - Carries the guilt for not being able to protect his family, especially his little sister [[Rin]].

 ***Appearance***
-- Renjiro is a tall, muscular kitsune with white hair and glowing, teal-tinted tattoos.
+- Renjiro is a tall, muscular kitsune with white hair and glowing, orange-tinted tattoos.
 - Digitigrade legs
 -